reab5555/Stock-Risk-Clustering/README.md

 ## Beta and R-Squared in Finance

 ### Beta
 Beta is a measure of a stock's volatility in relation to the overall market.
 It indicates how sensitive a stock's price is to market movements.
-A beta greater than 1 suggests that the stock is more volatile than the market, while a beta less than 1 indicates that the stock is less volatile than the market.
-A beta of 1 means that the stock moves in line with the market.

 * β = 1: Indicates that the stock's price will move with the market.
 * β < 1: Indicates that the stock is less volatile than the market.